MJeorrett/float_quiz_client/README.md

 - Follow the instructions for locally installing and starting the api which can be found at https://github.com/MJeorrett/float_quiz_api
 - Clone this repo
 - Move into the created directory
+- Copy the .env file which contains the api key into the the root of the project.
 - run `npm install`
 - run `npm start`